Anglicisation & Americanization

 - Americanization: training, recruitment and orientation as well as marketing texts for a major international group of hotel chains (over several years), a major smartphone corporation and a leading people management consultancy

-- Anglicisation: articles for one of the largest providers of health information services (circa 2 million words in a year-long project)
+- Anglicisation: articles for one of the largest providers of health information services (circa 2 million words in a year-long project) and cookbooks (aka cookery books)

 Learn more about what we can do for you under About Us.
 Let us be your first port of call when crossing the Pond!